Updated: May 3

 Kettlebell snatch workout

-Organised around ascending pyramids, this kettlebell snatch workout is broken up into three 5-minute AMRAPs.
+Organised around ascending pyramids, this kettlebell snatch workout is broken up into three 5-minute AMRAPs (as many reps as possible).
 The objective is to progress as far up the pyramid as possible in the allotted time.

 But it’s not all about snatching!
 Between each snatch set, there is a bodyweight exercise that you are to complete before progressing up the pyramid.